FAR keeps you safe through safe location, supervision, viewing bunkers, blockhouse, static stands, and launch rails.

 SUPERVISION

 FAR uses California State Fire Marshal licensed pyrotechnic operators.
-Their role is to make sure that you and the general public are safe while you are at FAR site during static firings and launches.
+Their role is to make sure that you and the general public are safe while you are at the FAR site during assembly, ground tests, propellant handling, static firings, and launches.
 They check to make sure of the following:

 All personnel are:

-• Inside of a viewing bunker or blockhouse before an static firing or launch commences.
+- Inside of a viewing bunker or blockhouse before a static firing or launch commences.

 For a launch:

-• The launch rail is long enough to insure the rocket has stable flight.
+- The launch rail is long enough to ensure the rocket has stable flight.

 For a static firing: